chilicoder/study-wpm-workbook/README.md

 The Project Kick-Off Meeting is the formal announcement to the organization that this project has been planned and approved for execution.

+> Although it is a formal procedure, but this action plays a role of a trigger for the project team.
+Also, it is a signal for other stakeholders who doesn't involved in project activities directly.

 A sample Project Kick-off Meeting agenda:
 * Introduce the sponsor to the project team
 * Introduce the importance of the project by the sponsor